niemaDev/TryHackMe-Linux-Networking-Writeup/README.md

 ### What I Did
 in this room we see about lan.
 A LAN (Local Area Network) is a group of computers and electronic devices connected together across a small local area, such as a home network, an office building, or a school.
 Common examples include a home Wi-Fi connecting your phone and smart TV, or an office network sharing a single printer. we cover 3 types of Local Area Network (LAN) Topologies  here they are:
 Star Topology
-is a devices are individually connected via a central networking device such as a switch or hub Bus Topology
+It is a devices are individually connected via a central networking device such as a switch or hub.
+Bus Topology
 This type of connection relies upon a single connection which is known as a backbone cable.it is just like leaf off of a tree in the sense that devices.
 Ring Topology